unraid/docs/docs/unraid-connect/overview-and-setup.md

 4. Sign in with your Unraid.net credentials or create a new account if necessary.
 5. Follow the on-screen instructions to register your server with Unraid Connect.
-6. After registration, you can access the Unraid Connect Dashboard for centralized management.
+6. After registration, you can access the [Unraid Connect Dashboard](https://connect.myunraid.net) for centralized management.

 :::note
 Unraid Connect requires a myunraid.net certificate for secure remote management and access.
-To provision a certificate, go to ***Settings → Management Access*** in the WebGUI and click **Provision** under the Certificate section.
+To provision a certificate, go to ***Settings → Management Access*** in the %%WebGUI|web-gui%% and click **Provision** under the Certificate section.
 :::

 ## Dashboard